Showing posts with label cognitive bias. Show all posts

 More than a fun party trick, this concept has wide-spread application in the world of communication.
 Innocently enough, because of the curse of knowledge, people—just like the tappershave a tendency to assume a shared base of knowledge with their audience.
 This inadvertently leads to exclusion, frustration and misunderstanding when communicating.

-My husband displays the curse of knowledge in many of our conversations.
+My ex-husband displayed the curse of knowledge in many of our conversations.
 He sells software solutions for Dell.
-Sometimes when he excitedly tells me about his wins for the day, he talks about cloud computing, CR and DR* plans, blah blah blah...
-Honestly, he often loses me at "cloud."
-In a conversation like this I usually end up asking a lot of clarifying questions or, if I get exasperated, I give up.
-My mind just doesn't make sense of it so I tune him out.
-(Hey, I can teach people to be great listeners, but that doesn't mean I am always a great listener!)
+Sometimes, when he excitedly told me about his wins for the day, he talked about cloud computing, CR and DR* plans, blah blah blah...
+Honestly, he'd often lose me at "cloud."
+In a conversation like this, I usually asked many clarifying questions, or if I got exasperated, I gave up.
+My mind just didn't understand it, so I tuned him out.
+(I can teach people to be great listeners, but that doesn't mean I am always a great listener!)

-It's not that he intends to confuse me, or that he feels big saying things I don't understand, he just thinks we share the same field of knowledge about software and that the terms he uses are common.
+It's not that he intended to confuse me or that he felt big saying things I don't understand (to be determined); he just assumed we shared the same field of software knowledge and that the terms he used were common.
 Everyone knows this stuff, right?
 Wrong!
 Well, all of his peers do.
-To me, these words and phrases are foreign.
+To me, these words and phrases were foreign.

 The curse of knowledge can creep up in all types of communication such as presentations, marketing pitches, instruction, conversations and email.
 It's possible any time someone with a specialized skill communicates to someone who doesn't share that same level of expertise.
 Once we know something, it's hard to think that others don't know it too.